parthp108/GhostDrop/README.md

-# 📬 Temp Mail API
+# 📬 Ghost Drop API

 A lightweight Express + MongoDB backend for generating and managing temporary email addresses.